Does Term Life Insurance Include Disability

 Term Life Insurance and Disability Coverage

-Who Needs Disability Coverage?
+Who needs Disability Coverage?

 The risk of getting a severe injury or illness is higher than you can ever imagine.
-If you cannot sustain yourself without spending all your savings if you were to experience an injury or illness resulting in disability, disability coverage may be the right choice for you.
-You may think disability coverage is only for individuals with dangerous jobs, but that’s a big fat lie.
-About 90% of long-term disabilities are usually caused by illness or sickness.
-This means you get sick regardless of the nature of your job.
+If you cannot sustain yourself without spending all your savings if you were to experience an injury or illness resulting in disability.
+Disability coverage could be the right choice for you.

 How to Include Disability Coverage in Your Term Life Insurance Policy

-To add this coverage to your policy, you need to meet with your insurer to know if they offer this type of coverage.
 If they do, you should be provided with the rates they offer and other information you need to know.
 However, if they don’t offer this coverage, you will have to purchase the disability insurance policy separately from another insurer.

 If this is the case, ensure that you compare rates from different insurers before choosing the one that offers the best quotes.
-Meanwhile, some of the alternatives to life insurance and disability coverage are short-term disability insurance, long-term disability insurance, and worker’s compensation insurance.
+Meanwhile, some of the alternatives to life insurance and disability coverage are short-term disability insurance, long-term disability insurance, and workers’ compensation insurance.